 Exports EX are exogenous in the US model and endogenous in the MC model.
 The total level of imports of each country is determined by an equation like equation 27 in the US model, where the level of imports depends on output, perhaps wealth, domestic price relative to import price, and perhaps interest rates.
 Let α{ijt} denote the share of i's exports to j out of the total imports of j in quarter t.
 There are estimated equations for α{ijt} , where the trade share depends on i's export price index relative to the export price indices of all the other countries.
-The export prices are all converted to US dollars through the exchange rate equations.
+The export prices are all converted to U.S. dollars through the exchange rate equations.
 The exports of the United States to country j (where i is the United States) is thus equal to the respective trade share times the total imports of country j.
-Summing these export values across all the countries yields total US exports EX.
-The lower the US price of exports relative to an index of the export prices of the other countries, the larger is the share imported from the United States and so the larger is the total value of US exports.
+Summing these export values across all the countries yields total U.S. exports EX.
+The lower the U.S. price of exports relative to an index of the export prices of the other countries, the larger is the share imported from the United States and so the larger is the total value of U.S. exports.
 The domestic price level in local currency in each country is determined by an equation like equation 10 in the US model.
-These price levels are converted to export price levels in US dollars using the exchange rates.
+These price levels are converted to export price levels in U.S. dollars using the exchange rates.

 EX will thus increase if the total imports of other countries increase unless offset by changes in the trade shares through relative export price changes.
-A depreciation of the dollar will lead to an increase in EX through larger US trade shares.
+A depreciation of the dollar will lead to an increase in EX through larger U.S. trade shares.

 The price of imports PIM is exogenous in the US model and endogenous in the MC model.
 PIM depends on a weighted index of the other countries' export prices in dollars.
 For example, domestic price increases in other countries that are not offset by exchange rate movements will lead to an increase in PIM.
-A depreciation of the dollar will lead to a decrease in US total imports (IM) through an increase in PIM relative to the US domestic price level PF.
+A depreciation of the dollar will lead to a decrease in U.S. total imports (IM) through an increase in PIM relative to the U.S. domestic price level PF.

-As noted in chapter 7, differences between multiplier effects in the US and MC models are small.
-For example, when US government spending increases, this stimulates the economies of the other countries because US imports are higher (and thus other countries' exports).
-This in turn increases US exports because the other countries are now importing more because of their stimulus.
+As noted in Chapter 7, differences between multiplier effects in the US and MC models are small.
+When, say, U.S. government spending increases, this stimulates the economies of the other countries because U.S. imports are higher (and thus other countries' exports).
+This in turn increases U.S. exports because the other countries are now importing more because of their stimulus.
 There is thus a "trade feedback effect."
 The expansions in the other countries may lead to an increase in their domestic price levels and thus their export prices in dollars unless offset by exchange rate changes.
-This in turn increases US import prices and thus PIM.
+This in turn increases U.S. import prices and thus PIM.
 The increase in PIM increases the domestic price level through equation 10.
 There is thus a "price feedback effect."
 In general, however, these feedback effects are modest.